The Misfit’s Guide to Content Writing

 I get it, it sounds awful.
 Not to mention extremely uninspiring.
 But there is no legitimate reason why it should be.

-But if you really cannot be arsed to write but want to blog, you can just invest in some AI software, right?
-Right?
-Yeah, about that…
+But if you really cannot be arsed to write but want to blog, you can use AI software, but before you do…

 You want to be remembered and you do that by being a constant reminder.
 Always there, nudging your ideal someone about what you do to make their life easier.